dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Creating Process in UNIX

   * A parent process can create a child process by means of the *system call*, `fork()` (return the id of the child process,if do not exist, return 0)
-  * After creating the process, the OS can do one of the following, as part of the dispatcher(调度员) routine
+  * After creating the process, the OS can do one of the following, as part of the dispatcher(调度员) routine (depends on the operating system) => determine the execution order of very low level instruction
-    * Stay in the parent process
-      * control returns to the point of the fork call of the parent
+    * Stay in the parent process : control returns to the point of the fork call of the parent
-    * Transfer control to the child process
-      * The child process begins executing at the same point in the code as the parent, namely at the return from the fork call
+    * Transfer control to the child process : The child process begins executing at the same point in the code as the parent, namely at the return from the fork call
     * Transfer control to another process

   ![image-20190125110938704](image-20190125110938704.png)

   * `fork()` just create a child process copy every thing of parent process
     * but child process just run the codes after fork
-    * `pid()` returns the id of child process in parent process
+    * `fork()` returns the id of child process in parent process
     * `getpid()` returns the id of current process
     * `getppid()` returns the id of parent process